muzixing/SR-MPLS-Path-Segment/draft-ietf-spring-mpls-path-segment.md

-# Path Segment for End-to-end Path Protection
+# Path Segment for End-to-end Path Protection {#psid-for-protection}

 For end-to-end 1+1 path protection (i.e., Live-Live case), the egress node of the path needs to know the set of paths that constitute the